-Chair Scully shared the Ad Hoc Committee tasked with reviewing City Council Policy H-1 is working on blending Public Works Administrative Manager Miller and Harbormaster Blank's draft versions with the existing policy.
+Chair Scully shared the Ad Hoc Committee tasked with reviewing City Council Policy H-1 is working on blending the previous work that Public Works Administrative Manager Miller and Harbormaster Blank's had previously drafted draft versions with the existing policy.
 The Ad Hoc Committee has provided a rough draft to Public Works Administrative Manager Miller with the request he provide his thoughts and comments on it.